hellohaptik/docs_haptik/docs/bot-analytics/analytics-faqs.md

 - **If the conversation is assigned to an agent, do we still close the conversation if there are no interactions for 8 minutes?**

 It depends on the conversation state, if the conversation is in an Agents Queue or Assigned to an agent, it will not be auto completed.
-However if the chat is in "waiting for user" state, as marked by an agent, it will auto complete after 8 minutes of inactivity
+However if the chat is in "waiting for user" state, as marked by an agent, it will auto complete after 8 minutes of inactivity.